vohvelikissa/vohvelikissa.github.io/README.md

 ## fps controlled fully with keyboard

 - [X] make a plan to make this thing

+My current plan is to make a very basic shooter game that has only the bare minimum like:

+- [ ] character to control
+- [ ] map
+- [ ] ability to shoot
+- [ ] ability to walk around
+- [ ] ability to rotate the camera

 - [ ] make a game design document for this game
 - [ ] write the story for this game
 - [ ] create the graphics for this game